 Submission to the Work Group for Somatic Symptom Disorders

-1. For two decades, British psychiatrists Michael Sharpe, Peter White, and Simon Wessely - all proponents of the ideology-driven "biopsychosocial" school of medicine - have ignored the CDC's definition for one of their own, which omits the physical symptoms required of the CDC diagnoses, and includes concurrent major mood disorders (exclusionary in Holmes and Fukuda).
+1. For two decades, British psychiatrists Michael Sharpe, Peter White, and Simon Wessely - all proponents of the ideology-driven "biopsychosocial" school of medicine - have ignored the CDC's definition for one of their own (Oxford), which omits the physical symptoms required of the CDC diagnoses, and includes concurrent major mood disorders (exclusionary in Holmes and Fukuda).
 They have long insisted that "CFS" is really a modern version of "neurasthenia", which was removed from DSM a generation ago but is still diagnosed in the UK.

-2. Earlier efforts to portray CFS as a somatisizing illness were foiled by requirements in the definition of somatisizing, such as the length of the illness (decades) and the absence of any gain.
+2. Earlier efforts to portray CFS as a somaticizing illness were foiled by requirements in the definition of somaticizing, such as the length of the illness (decades) and the absence of any gain.
 It strikes one as somewhat disingenuous to deliberately replace that category with another that can then be used to portray as psychological, a disease described as biomedical by the Chronic Fatigue Syndrome Advisory Committee of DHHS.

 At the end of the 1980s, when CDC adopted the name "chronic fatigue syndrome" for a series of outbreaks of a mysterious, debilitating illness, Simon Wessely resurrected the diagnosis of "neurasthenia" [aka "the vapors"] for CFS patients in England.
 Although it is a direct violation of ICD-10, British psychiatric manuals classify CFS under neurasthenia, but could not do so in the U.S. because the diagnosis "neurasthenia" was removed from DSM a generation ago for gender bias.

 In choosing the term neurasthenia, Wessely referenced not Freud but a New York physician named Beard who coined the term "neurasthenia" in 1869.
 Beard's book, "American Nervousness", is well-known among women's studies professors for advancing the theory that girls who were allowed to study science and math in high school would end up with either a shriveled uterus (his version of "hysteria"), or struggle with a life-long "nervous condition" (neurasthenia).
-Beard openly wondered whether allowing girls to attend high school would result in the death of the "American race"; the "Celtic race" (Irish immigrants) did not permit their daughters a secondary education, and they enjoyed large families as opposed to the small number of children born to the middle class of the "American race".
+Beard openly wondered whether allowing girls to attend high school would result in the death of the "American race": The "Celtic race" (Irish immigrants) did not permit their daughters a secondary education, and they enjoyed large families as opposed to the smaller numbers of children born to the middle class of the "American race".

 I have to say I never thought I would see that book cited as a reputable source by a contemporary scholar, but both Wessely and the late Stephen Straus of NIH used it frequently.

 In England, the insistence that CFS is really neurasthenia has led to cruel results, with women thrown into mental hospitals against their will.
-CBT (to cure the patient of her "inappropriate illness beliefs") and GET (to get her back into shape after she has allowed herself to become deconditioned) are the only treatments recommended by British public
+CBT (to cure the patient of her "inappropriate illness beliefs") and GET (to get her back into shape after she has allowed herself to become deconditioned) are the only treatments recommended by British public health.

 The result is that patients with the most severe cases of this disease are forced into hiding, bereft of all medical care whatsoever.